Thalia: A Global, Multi-Modal Dataset for Volcanic Activity Monitoring: Introduction

-InSAR estimates surface displacement with millimeter-level precision by analyzing phase differences between two or more SAR acquisitions from the same location at different times, while coherence quantifies the similarity between signals, serving as a measure of phase reliability and surface stability.
-A major challenge in interpreting InSAR data is distinguishing true ground deformation from atmospheric propagation delays.
+Although InSAR is an excellent tool for monitoring ground deformation, its interpretation is highly complex.
+A major challenge in interpreting InSAR data is distinguishing ground deformation from atmospheric propagation delays.
 Lateral variations in ionospheric electron density and tropospheric water vapor concentration can alter the radar signal’s propagation time, introducing phase delays that contaminate the InSAR deformation signal~\citep{zebker1997atmospheric, massonnet1998radar, beauducel2000volcano}.
-These delays can produce artifacts that mimic real deformation, sometimes manifesting as apparent centimeter-scale ground motion ~\citep{doin2009corrections}, thereby complicating data interpretation and downstream analysis.
-The issue is even more prominent in volcanic regions, where complex atmospheric conditions—especially vertical stratification in mountainous terrain—can generate deformation-like patterns.
-This increases the risk of false positives in unrest detection, especially over elevated topography such as volcanoes and high-altitude ridges~\citep{PARKER2015102, https://doi.org/10.1029/2011GL049971}.
+These delays can produce artifacts that mimic real deformation, sometimes manifesting as apparent centimeter-scale ground motion \citep{doin2009corrections}, complicating data interpretation and downstream analysis.
+This is even more prominent in volcanic regions, where complex atmospheric conditions---especially vertical stratification in mountainous terrain---can generate deformation-like patterns.
+This increases the risk of false positives, especially over elevated topography such as volcanoes and high-altitude ridges~\citep{PARKER2015102, https://doi.org/10.1029/2011GL049971}.

-Deep learning pipelines have been successfully developed for various SAR-based tasks in Earth observation~\citep{9351574}, including natural disasters mapping (\eg flood mapping \cite{bountos2025kuro}).
-However, their application to InSAR remains limited, mainly due to the lack of a curated machine learning dataset.
-This poses a significant barrier as the processing, understanding and annotation of InSAR products require specialized domain expertise. \textit{Hephaestus} \citep{bountos_hephaestus_2022} marked the first attempt to construct a unique, expert-annotated InSAR dataset centered around volcanic activity monitoring.
-Despite its contributions, \textit{Hephaestus} exhibits several limitations, which we discuss in detail in section \ref{subsec:building_on_hephaestus}, that have hindered its broader adoption within the community.